-I’m going to be honest with you guys – when I went to the Amazon rainforest I didn’t really know what to expect at all.
-I’m not the kind of traveller to do a bunch of research before I set off as I kind of like to be ‘surprised’ by the places I visit, but I admit I really made a mistake when I didn’t prepare for the Amazon Rainforest trip before I went.
+I’m going to be honest with you guys – when I went to visit the Amazon rainforest I didn’t really know what to expect at all.
+I’m not the kind of traveller to do a bunch of research before I set off as I kind of like to be ‘surprised’ by the places I visit, but I admit I really made a mistake when I didn’t prepare for a visit to the Amazon Rainforest trip before I went.
 It’s one of those places that there are just some things you can’t go without knowing.

 Because the Amazon is such a remote place of the world and is so full of native wildlife, there are a lot of precautions you need to take before and during your trip, especially in terms of health and safety.
-Here I’ll let you know the basics of what to do to prepare for the Amazon, so you don’t make the same mistakes I did.
+Here I’ll let you know the basics of what to do to prepare to visit the Amazon, so you don’t make the same mistakes I did.

 What time of year should you visit the Amazon Rainforest?